 Facebook App Install strategies that surprise and delight users aren’t grown overnight, however—they require a wide consideration of both industry trends and attribution best practices.
 Particularly in a world where U.S. consumers spend over 90 hours on smartphones each month, it’s important to consider innovative solutions to today’s most pressing mobile (not to mention cross-platform) attribution challenges.

 Mobile marketing KPIs have grown increasingly sophisticated over time.

 App install ads allow you to focus on these additional considerations: installs, and then retention and conversion.
 App installs are useless if the user opens the app once and never comes back, so one of the primary challenges when running app install ads is ensuring that you are paying for high-quality users—no mobile marketer should aim to acquire users just for the sake of acquiring them.
 The end goals should be engagement, signups, subscriptions, purchases, or whichever end-of-funnel goals will lead to your mobile app’s success.

-Historically, attribution providers have relied on device fingerprinting, a method which generates a snapshot of a web user (consisting of a device’s IP address and user agent), and a second snapshot when this user opens the app.
-Unfortunately, fingerprinting decreases in accuracy over long click-to-install times, and risks misattributing installs for users who switch IPs or users with similar match characteristics (for example, multiple members of the same household).
+Historically, attribution providers have relied on device basic probabilistic modeling, a method which generates a snapshot of a web user (consisting of a device’s IP address and user agent), and a second snapshot when this user opens the app.
+Unfortunately, basic probabilistic modeling decreases in accuracy over long click-to-install times, and risks misattributing installs for users who switch IPs or users with similar characteristics (for example, multiple members of the same household).

 Nevertheless, there’s one thing upon which all mobile growth experts can agree—the evolution of desired mobile marketing KPIs has necessitated continual technological innovation.
 Failing to leverage industry-leading analytical tools to measure down-funnel conversions is no longer an option.